-To begin with Debussy himself, our students will be collaborating with fellows from the Suntory Hall Chamber Music Academy (CMA) in this year’s Victoria Concert Hall concert (March 24) – Claude Debussy: Musicien Français - as a tribute to his life through selections of music framed with readings from his almost equally evocative letters.
-The fellows from the Suntory Hall CMA will also perform a Ones To Watch recital (March 20) sponsored by the Shaw Foundation.
+To begin with Debussy himself, our students will be collaborating with fellows from the Suntory Hall Chamber Music Academy in this year’s Victoria Concert Hall concert (24 March) - Claude Debussy: Musicien Français - as a tribute to his life through selections of music framed with readings from his almost equally evocative letters.
+The fellows will also perform a Ones To Watch recital (20 March) sponsored by the Shaw Foundation.

-Debussy is also the center point of our Esplanade Concert (April 10) where the revolution in sonority represented by his transformative orchestral work, Prélude à l'après-midi d'un faune (1894), can be heard surrounded by two iconic works which just preceded it: Richard Strauss’ Don Juan (1888) and Tchaikovsky’s Piano Concerto No. 2 (1880), the latter with Albert Tiu as soloist.
-Tributes to Debussy can be heard in programmes curated by Prof Thomas Hecht, Head of Keyboard Studies (April 17) and Roger Vignoles, Ong Teng Cheong Professor of Music (April 11).
+Debussy is also the centre point of our Esplanade Concert (10 April) where the revolution in sonority represented by his transformative orchestral work, Prélude à l'après-midi d'un faune (1894), can be heard surrounded by two iconic works which just preceded it: Richard Strauss’ Don Juan (1888) and Tchaikovsky’s Piano Concerto No. 2 (1880), the latter with Assoc Prof Albert Tiu as soloist.
+Tributes to Debussy can be heard in programmes curated by Prof Thomas Hecht, Head of Keyboard Studies (17 April) and Roger Vignoles, Ong Teng Cheong Professor of Music (11 April).

 Beyond Debussy, another featured composer is Igor Stravinsky.
 Stravinsky was much inspired by Debussy, not only through the older composer’s music but also through experiencing his immediate mentorship around the time of the Rite of Spring.
 We are pleased to welcome Maestro Masaaki Suzuki, who returns for a performance of Pulcinella.
 Stravinsky’s ballet will be preceded by a range of baroque compositions which were its source of inspiration.
 Stravinsky also features at the end of our tribute concert to Debussy, as the Russian composer offered his Symphonies of Winds as his contribution to a special Tombeau edition for La Revue Musicale.